Frequently Asked Questions

 In the meantime, here is a taste of a short settling/relaxation practice followed by some gentle breathwork - this is the sort of thing we might do at the end of a class.

 What clothes should I wear?

 Loose comfortable clothing is recommended.
+Layers are good - easy to take off and put on!
+Avoid belts, and back pockets as these can be uncomfortable when you work on the floor.
 The most important thing is to feel comfortable and relaxed.

 Any other questions?